 - Curriculum: SFC School will maintain an up-to-date, relevant, and aligned curriculum, ensuring it is holistic and well-rounded to effectively meet the diverse academic needs of students in order to provide both advanced challenges and remedial support

-- Facilities/Safety: SFC School will work collaboratively with St. Frances Cabrini Parish toward development of a master plan for campus-wide facility needs, along with an adequate funding plan and timeline that will support the master plan.
-Address safety concerns around school campus.
+- Facilities/Safety: SFC School will work collaboratively with St. Frances Cabrini Parish toward the development of a master plan for campus-wide facility needs, along with an adequate funding plan and timeline that will support the master plan.
+Address safety concerns around the school campus.
 Example actions: create a repair and replacement plan for major school facility systems/needs (i.e. windows, oil tanks, gate codes, etc).

-- Finance: SFC School will strive to be affordable and accessible to families wanting their child to have a Catholic education.
+- Finance: SFC School will strive to be affordable and accessible to families wanting their children to have a Catholic education.
 Create and implement a strategy for long-term financial planning that ensures financial sustainability.
-Example actions: work collaboratively with the pastor toward development of a structured tuition plan that recognizes stewardship contributions of school families who are St. Frances Cabrini Parish parishioners.
+Example actions: work collaboratively with the pastor toward the development of a structured tuition plan that recognizes stewardship contributions of school families who are St. Frances Cabrini Parish parishioners.

-- Marketing/Enrollment/Retention: SFC School will create and maintain a robust and comprehensive marketing plan that strives to retain existing students, recruit new students and support the vitality of the school.
-Example actions: maintain active recruitment, enrollment and retention efforts; create marketing plans and measurement tools of success for each of our target focus areas: Catholic parishes, military, and within Lakewood and its surrounding communities.
+- Marketing/Enrollment/Retention: SFC School will create and maintain a robust and comprehensive marketing plan that strives to retain existing students, recruit new students, and support the vitality of the school.
+Example actions: maintain active recruitment, enrollment, and retention efforts; create marketing plans and measurement tools of success for each of our target focus areas: Catholic parishes, military, and within Lakewood and its surrounding communities.

-- Catholic Identity: SFC School will provide a Christ-centered educational experience for families wanting their children to have a Catholic education, with a strong focus on academic excellence, Catholic identity and spiritual formation.
+- Catholic Identity: SFC School will provide a Christ-centered educational experience for families wanting their children to have a Catholic education, with a strong focus on academic excellence, Catholic identity, and spiritual formation.
 Example actions: develop a school-wide mission that serves our local community, in alignment with the school’s accreditation goal.

 - Technology: SFC School will maintain a comprehensive, progressive technology plan that supports the delivery of the school’s curriculum.
 Example actions: conduct a technology assessment and submit a written technology report to the principal and the School Commission on an annual basis.
-Assist with school website.
+Assist with the school website.
 Provide recommendations for projected technological advancement

 How to get Involved?